 More than ever, then, prudence is necessary.
-In case of any doubt, don't hesitate to contact the FSMA directly (email address: info@fsma.be).
-As well, please feel free to notify it of any suspicious company that has not yet been the subject of a warning by the FSMA.
+In case of any doubt, feel free to contact the FSMA directly (email address: info@fsma.be).
+As well, please feel free to notify the FSMA of any suspect company about which it has not yet published a warning.

-Brussels, 04 May 2016
+Brussels, 26 July 2016

 Press contact Jim Lannoo

 Spokesman

-T direct + 32 2 220 57 06 Fmail Press@fsma.be
+Tel. direct + 32 2 220 57 06

+Email Press@fsma.be